 A registered nurse, Schekesia holds both a bachelor’s degree and an associate’s degree in nursing.
 She is currently pursuing a master’s degree in nursing with a specialization in clinical nursing education.

 Tracy is Vice President of Innovation and Information Technology, overseeing the development and implementation of technology strategies for Autumn Leaves.
 Over the last two decades, he has held key strategic roles, including Chief Information Officer for a national medical products company and as Director for a leading digital transformation consulting firm serving Global 2000 and enterprise customers.

 Tracy earned his master of business administration degree from the McCombs School of Business at The University of Texas at Austin with a focus on information management.
 He received his bachelor of business administration degree from Eastern New Mexico University.

-Karon Porter is Vice President of Sales, responsible for development and management of the Autumn Leaves sales program, including sales team coaching and training.
+Karon Porter is Vice President of Sales and Marketing, responsible for development and management of the Autumn Leaves sales program, including sales team coaching and training.
 She also serves in a prominent consultative role in operations and investor relations.

 Karon joins Autumn Leaves with 30-plus years of experience in marketing and managing senior living communities.
 Having worked for Brookdale, Sagora Senior Living, Senior Lifestyle Corporation, and other national and regional providers, her knowledge spans the care continuum from memory care and skilled nursing to independent and assisted living, including CCRC communities.